We spend almost a third of our lives sleeping – or at least we should be.

 A lot goes on behind closed eyes – our bodies are actually quite busy when we’re not awake.

-It is recommended by the National Sleep Foundation that adults get between 7-9 hours of quality sleep a night, but a recent survey found that a third of adult Canadians aren’t meeting these recommendations, and that 43% of men and 55% of women reported trouble going to sleep or staying asleep.
+The National Sleep Foundation recommends that adults get between 7-9 hours of quality sleep a night, but a recent survey found that a third of adult Canadians aren’t meeting these recommendations, with 43% of men and 55% of women reported trouble going to sleep or staying asleep.
 The report also notes that serious health issues can arise from inadequate sleep, stating “insufficient sleep (short duration and poor quality) is associated with a range of adverse health outcomes, including obesity, type 2 diabetes, cardiovascular disease, injuries, all-cause mortality, depression, irritability, and reduced well-being.”

 So, what’s getting between us and restorative sleep?
-Habits like screen exposure close to bedtime, alcohol consumption, excessive caffeine intake and unsupportive sleep environments can impact our sleep patterns.
-While steps can be taken to change these factors, others can’t be changed or controlled so easily.
+Habits like screen exposure close to bedtime, alcohol consumption, excessive caffeine intake and unsupportive sleep environments can disrupt the body’s natural rhythms and hormone patterns, resulting in inadequate sleep.
+But while steps can be taken to change these factors, others – like high stress lifestyles – can’t be changed or controlled so quickly or easily.

 The Stress-Sleep Connection